falkodev/apos-nuxt-demo/README.md

 Order several dishes to see the badge increasing the number.

 That would be nice to have the list of dishes we put in this order.
-For that, create a page by adding `order.vue` file in `frontent/pages`.
+For that, create a page by adding `order.vue` file in `frontend/pages`.
 Nuxt is smart enough to understand it has to update its internal router and add a route when a file is added into `pages`.
 By adding an `order` Vue component, it will automatically create the `/order` route.

+Copy the code below and paste it into `order.vue`:

 ```js
 <template>